stat-ml/scale-face/README.md

-# Face library for huawei project
+# ScaleFace

-Repository is dedicated to evaluation of results of uncertainty estimation.
+Repository is dedicated to evaluation of results of uncertainty estimation by ScaleFace method.
+The repository provides source code for experiments from paper.

 ### INSTALL

 For now just install the requirements in `requirements.txt`

+### Training

+See `scripts/train` for training scripts

 ### Evaluation